Merit-Systems/contracts/signature/README.md

 ### sig

-use the run.js script to generate a valid signature.
+run `npm start create-signature` to generate a valid signature.
+Make sure you are using the correct parameters in the script!!